 Here’s Wheaton showcasing that breakaway speed by taking the opening kickoff against Wylie High School to the house.

 Wheaton unsurprisingly torched opposing high school defenses.
 He helped end Garland Lakeview Centennial’s 15-game losing streak to Rowlett by rushing for 241 yards and four touchdowns back in 2019.

 Wheaton rushed for 1,142 rushing yards and 15 touchdowns during his junior season, according to statistics kept by the Dallas Morning News.

-UPDATE (December 24, 2020): Alabama fans have been given a present just before Christmas, as the nation’s No. 2 running back officially committed to the Crimson Tide on Wednesday night.
+Alabama fans were given a present just before Christmas, as the nation’s No. 2 running back officially committed to the Crimson Tide on December 23, 2020.

 Wheaton wrote on Twitter that choosing Alabama was the “toughest decision” of his life.
-That probably won’t be the case when he’s winning a national championship in a couple years and on his way to a Heisman Trophy.
+That probably won’t be the case when he’s winning a national championship and on his way to a Heisman Trophy.

 “Toughest decision of my life and I was torn and I was completely unsure of which school to attend.
 Thanks to all my coaches, family, friends, teachers and LC administration. #RollTide,” he wrote.

 Wheaton waited to commit until after the early signing period, during which head coach Nick Saban reeled in six five-star signees.
 He signed his letter of intent in February 2021.